shahar42/PROGRAMMING_SUMMARY/outputs/posix_manpages/posix_batch_summary_2025-07-26.md

 # POSIX Man Page Extraction Summary
-**Date:** 2025-07-26 00:13:19
+**Date:** 2025-07-26 23:45:16
 **Extractor:** Grok-powered POSIX man page processor **Batch Size:** 5 system calls

 ## System Calls Extracted

-### 1. chown
+### 1. fadvise64
-**Description:** The chown family of system calls changes the owner and group of a file.
-They differ in how the file is specified, such as by pathname, file descriptor, or with options for symbolic links.
-Only privileged processes can change ownership, and certain behaviors depend on the file system and kernel version.
+**Description:** Announces an intended access pattern for file data to allow the kernel to perform appropriate optimizations.
+The advice applies to a specified region of the file and is not binding, serving as an expectation from the application.
-**Errors:** 12 documented
+**Errors:** 3 documented
 **POSIX:** POSIX.1-2008

-### 2. chown32
+### 2. fadvise64_64
-**Description:** These system calls change the owner and group of a file.
-They differ in how the file is specified, such as by pathname, file descriptor, or with additional options.
-Only privileged processes can change the owner, and specific rules apply for group changes.
+**Description:** The fadvise64_64 system call allows programs to advise the kernel about the expected access pattern of file data, enabling optimizations such as read-ahead or page caching.
-**Errors:** 12 documented
+**Errors:** 3 documented
 **POSIX:** POSIX.1-2008

-### 3. chroot
+### 3. fallocate
-**Description:** chroot() changes the root directory of the calling process to that specified in path.
-This directory is used for pathnames beginning with /.
-Only a privileged process can call it.
+**Description:** fallocate() is a Linux-specific system call that manipulates allocated disk space for a file.
+It allows operations like allocating, deallocating, or zeroing a specified byte range based on the mode provided.
-**Errors:** 9 documented
+**Errors:** 20 documented
 **POSIX:** None

-### 4. clock_adjtime
+### 4. fanotify_init
-**Description:** The clock_adjtime() system call adjusts the specified clock using parameters from a timex structure.
-It reads and optionally sets kernel clock adjustment parameters based on the modes field.
+**Description:** fanotify_init() initializes a new fanotify group and returns a file descriptor for the event queue associated with the group.
+This descriptor is used to monitor specified filesystem objects and receive events via fanotify_mark(2).
 **Errors:** 5 documented
 **POSIX:** None

-### 5. clock_getres
+### 5. fanotify_mark
-**Description:** The clock_getres() function retrieves the resolution (precision) of the specified clock.
-If the res pointer is not NULL, it stores the resolution in the provided struct timespec.
-The resolution is implementation-dependent and cannot be configured by a process.
+**Description:** fanotify_mark() adds, removes, or modifies an fanotify mark on a filesystem object for event notifications.
+The caller must have read permission on the object and provide a file descriptor from fanotify_init(2).
-**Errors:** 3 documented
+**Errors:** 13 documented
-**POSIX:** POSIX.1b-1993
+**POSIX:** None

 ## Progress Summary
-- **Total System Calls Processed:** 35
+- **Total System Calls Processed:** 70
-- **Extraction Sessions:** 7
+- **Extraction Sessions:** 14
 - **Success Rate:** High (Grok-optimized)

 ---